hollowness-inside/GoneCat/README.md

 * -u - Use UDP connection
 * -t - Use TCP connection (Default)
 * -C - Send CRLF as line-ending
+* -d - Do not attempt to read from stdin
 * -4 - Use only IPv4 Protocol (Not implemented yet)
 * -6 - Use only Ipv6 Protocol (Not implemented yet)